SKGitKit/CharacterViewer/README.md

 The app has two flavors: `simpson` and `wire`.
 Each is for a specific show but they each have a shared codebase.

-To build and run the `list` flavor of the app, you can use the following command:

 You can also build and run the app from within Android Studio by selecting the appropriate build variant from the Build Variants panel.